depthbomb/asar-trim/README.md

 ## `<default>`

-Trims the app.asar file at the location denoted by the path provided by the `-p` option.
+Trims the app.asar file at the location denoted by the path provided.

 ### Usage

 ```
-$ asar-trim -p .
+$ asar-trim .
 ```

 ### Options